 With specific applications resulting from the ARGOS challenge and a unique software solution at hand, the team has started to partner with selected hardware suppliers such as ExRobotics, and quickly won their first customers within the oil & gas sector.
 With their first successful pilots, interest has started to spread and customers with similar use cases in adjacent industries like chemicals, pharma and energy got in touch.
 In the meantime, Energy Robotics has equipped more than 20 robots in operations across 4 continents that performed more than a total of 20.000 hours of inspection.
 To serve an increasing number of customers, explore new use cases and advance the product, the team has decided to take the next step and raise a seed financing round.

 We are happy to announce that together with an exceptional angel syndicate including multi-advisory board member Dr. Paul Achleitner, ex CEO OMV (oil & gas tycoon with $25bn+ in revenue) Dr. Gerhard Roiss, CEO and founder of has-to-be Martin Klässner and well-known angel investor Andrej Henkler, Earlybird led the € 2 million Seed financing round of Energy Robotics.

 Team Energy Robotics, welcome to the #EBVCgang!
 We’re excited about the journey ahead.

-Dr. Andre Retterath is Principal at Earlybird Venture Capital.
+Dr. Andre Retterath is a Principal at Earlybird Venture Capital.
 He holds a Phd from TU Munich.